 The best zippers have some stiff strip lining on either side.
-The Western Mountaineering Antelope MF and the Western Mountaineering Versalite have the best zippers of all the bags we tested.
+The Western Mountaineering Kodiak MF, The Western Mountaineering Antelope MF, and the Western Mountaineering Versalite have the best zippers of all the bags we tested.
 They glided easily zip after zipping, and never (not once!) snagged.
-Snagged zippers can usually be mitigated by carefully holding the draft tube out of the way with one hand while working the zipper with the other.
+The Thermarest Questar 0 is our Best Buy Award Winner, but Thermarest didn't skimp on the zipper design, and we're happy to report that the Questar's zippers are also snag-free. and Snagged zippers can usually be mitigated by carefully holding the draft tube out of the way with one hand while working the zipper with the other.
 This isn't convenient if you're trying to get out of your bag quickly in the dark, especially with gloved hands.
 Regardless, make sure your shell fabric doesn't get stuck in the zipper, as careless tugging could rip a hole in the shell fabric.

-Stash pockets are useful for keeping headlamps, batteries and phones warm and easily accessible in the dark.
-The Mountain Hardwear Phantom Torch 3 and The North Face Inferno -20 have small, conveniently located pockets inside the bag over the left side of the chest.
+Stash pockets are useful for keeping headlamps, batteries, and phones warm and easily accessible in the dark.
+The Rab Neutrino 800 and The North Face Inferno -20 have small, conveniently located pockets inside the bag over the left side of the chest.
 Our testers had difficulty finding the pockets on the Marmot Col and the Nemo Sonic in the dark.
-Alternatively, some folks find the stash pocket annoying when they're moving around inside the bag, and it is easy to keep your small items warm in a sack shoved in the bottom of the bag.
-When trying out a bag with a stash pocket, try to access the pocket with your eyes closed, and put your phone or wallet in there to see how it might affect your slumber.
+The Thermarest Questar 0 has a large zippered pocket on the outside of the bag.
+We feel they missed the mark here since batteries will not be insulated in an outside pocket.
+The pocket feature is a nice bonus but doesn't make or break our decision when choosing a bag.
+If there isn't a stash pocket, you can easily just put your things in a small stuff sack and keep it in the bag with you.